NVIDIA Academic Grant Program

 NVIDIA provides grants for free GPU cloud resources to people all over the world.
 Groups are allocated credits that they can use towards GPU resources hosted by Saturn Cloud.
-See the links below to learn more about how to use the cloud GPUs, budgeting your usage, and how to get help.
+See the links below to learn more about how to get started using cloud GPUs, how to manage your usage, and how to get help.

 Saturn Cloud is a platform for data science--helping people quickly do work on whatever technology they need: large instances, GPU processors, distributed computing, and more.
 In just a few steps you should be able to run Python code (or other languages) in the cloud, and with that you can expand the environment however you need.